groundeffect/whalesnake/README.md

 else:
     # sets up, but does not yet create a container with the name 'redis_ctn'
     ctn = ws.Container('redis_ctn')
-    # pull the official redis image from the docker hub and fire the container up
+    # pull the official redis image from the docker hub, create and fire up the container
     ctn.run('redis:latest')
     # see what's going on inside the container
     ctn.top()